 The video – directed by Leonardo Pedio – was made with stop motion technique, mainly using a tape Handycam for filming.
 The protagonist (Space Operator), the spaceship and the settings are the results of mixed assembly techniques with various materials, designed and handmade by Nina Victória de Oliveira and Leonardo Pedio himself.
 A Space Operator, a humanoid, is traveling in space when his spaceship suddenly explodes.
 He will find himself catapulted to an unknown planet on a space journey full of melancholy.

-The Milan-based video maker, tells us that the creative process all starts with the conception and construction of the character and the scenography, starting from a very general draft, the storyboard is built as the construction progresses and often detached projects or experiments become the missing piece: I built the character (the space operator) trying to imagine a robot/humanoid who, having to carry out his tasks in space, experiences moments of loneliness, lack and alienation.
+The Milan-based video maker tells us that the creative process all starts with the conception and construction of the character and the scenography, starting from a very general draft, the storyboard is built as the construction progresses, and often detached projects or experiments become the missing piece: I built the character (the space operator) trying to imagine a robot/humanoid who, having to carry out his tasks in space, experiences moments of loneliness, lack and alienation.

 Pedio also shares that the process of creating the character and the scenography is as important as the filming of the video clip, as the research and experimentation of the technique help him paint different nuances in the construction of the world that then lives on its own during the shooting process.
-The video was mostly made with a hi8 cassette camera except for some scenes.
+Except for some scenes, the video was mostly made with a hi8 cassette camera.

 The set and the characters have been built by hand using various techniques and materials like das, cardboard, plaster, tin, polystyrene, etc…and what about the main aesthetic inspirations? last century cult and b-movies of the last century, but there is no reference in particular.
-I like to recall certain cliches that are now internalized in people and at the same time, travel with the imagination in order to create something unique.
+I like to recall certain cliches that are now internalized in people and, at the same time, travel with the imagination to create something unique.